- LIVING FOR FREE and GIVING

 Dennis delights in sharing his knowledge and skills and gives free consultations, presentations, workshops and counselling.
 He says he has his best job in the world.

 Dennis largely funded his activities for the first 3 years.
-As he doesn’t charge for his services, books etc., and has no assets, superannuation or government benefits, he relies on people’s generosity for contributions to buy petrol, food, books etc.
+As he doesn’t charge for his services, books etc., and has no assets, superannuation or government benefits, he relies on people’s generosity for contributions for food, books etc.

 Dennis has seen some gratifying support for what he does.
 He was given a free Gazebo tent for his free book stand.
 Businesses have given him free car parts, panelbeating and new brakes for the 1995 Mitsubishi he had years back and someone bought him four new tyres.